devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 ### Install kubectl if you do not have it

 Kubectl is required for Minikube to function.
+You can also use `homebrew` to install it using `brew install kubernetes-cli`.

 1. First, download it: